 11 And our adversaries said, "They shall not know, neither see, until we come in the midst among them, slay them, and cause the work to cease."
 12 And it came to pass, that when the Jews who dwelt by them came, they said to us ten times, "From all places where you shall return to us they will be upon you."
 13 Therefore, I set in the lower places behind the wall and on the higher places, I even set the people after their families with their swords, their spears, and their bows.
 14 And I looked, arose, and said to the nobles, to the rulers, and to the rest of the people, "Do not be afraid of them.
 Remember the Lord who is great and awesome, and fight for your brothers, your sons, your daughters, your wives, and your houses."

 15 And it came to pass, when our enemies heard that it was known to us and that God had brought their counsel to nothing, that all of us returned to the wall, each to his work.
 16 And it came to pass from that time forth, that one half of my servants wrought in the work and the other half of them held the spears, the shields, the bows, and the habergeons.
 And the rulers were behind all the house of Judah.
-17 Those who built on the wall and those who bore burdens were loaded.
-Everyone did the work with one of his hands, and with the other hand held a weapon.
+17 Those who built the wall and those who carried loads, as they were loaded, each did the work with one of his hands, and with the other hand held a weapon.
 18 For each of the builders had his sword girded by his side, and in this manner built.
 And he who sounded the trumpet was by me.
 19 And I said to the nobles, to the rulers, and to the rest of the people, "The work is great and large, and we are separated upon the wall, one far from another.
 20 In what place therefore you hear the sound of the trumpet, resort there to us.
 Our God will fight for us."

 21 Thus we labored in the work.
 And half of them held the spears from the rising of the morning until the stars appeared.
 22 And at the same time I said to the people, "Let everyone with his servant lodge within Jerusalem, so that in the night they may be a guard to us, and labor in the day."
 23 Thus neither I, my brothers, my servants, nor the men of the guard who followed me, none of us took off our clothes, except that everyone took them off for washing.